 Join us travelling at a relaxing pace as we sail along Exeter Canal, sit back and soak up the scenery, watch the locks come to life, the swing bridge majestically open, before enjoying the seaside town of Exmouth or Exeter’s Historic Quayside.

 This is a one-way trip where you can either board from Exmouth to travel up to Exeter or depart from Exeter to travel to Exmouth.
 For your return journey there are ample public transport links within a few minutes flat walk at both Exmouth and Exeter and our crew will be happy to point the way!

-Sailing: Dates vary – check the timetable for more information
+Sailing: Dates vary – check the timetable below for 2023 departures

 By the 17th Century, Exeter was the fourth largest port and city in England and efforts were made to improve accessibility of it though the canal.
 It was lengthened and bought to its current depth of 3 metres and the next locks we pass through, Double Locks, were built.

 They created a greater depth which allowed ocean going vessels to reach the city centre.
 Up to 500 ships were now using it every year and trade expanded to ports in Spain, Italy and Portugal.

 It continued to thrive until the arrival of the Bristol and Exeter Railway in 1844, where the canal quickly lost trade, it was used until the late 1960’s with the last ship sailing it in 1972.

 Along the towpath we pass two of the area’s most popular pubs, Turf Lock Hotel and The Double Locks.
 These two inns really come to life in the summer months with heaps of people enjoying the outdoor spaces and community ambience – so give them a wave as we cruise by!